 - There is plenty to entertain you at The Lighthouse.
-The swimming pool (water temperature of 22 degrees centigrade) offers stunning views out across the sea.
+The swimming pool (water temperature is below body temperature and therefore feels cold ) offers stunning views out across the sea.
 There is also a sauna, table football and outside patio area that provides ample space to sit out and dine alfresco.

 - The Observation tower, previously the coastguard watch tower, will provide the greatest excitement with its 180 degree views of the dramatic St Anne’s headline.
 You are sure to spend many an hour simply watching the comings and goings, spotting the variety of seabirds and looking out to sea.
 You can watch the ships moving past in what must be one of the most amazing locations in the UK.
 It is truly mesmerising and simply breathtaking!
 Please do take care when climbing the stairs to the Observation Tower – they are very steep.

 - This is a fantastic property, ideal for families and small groups looking for that unique experience with spectacular views.Please note however its maintenance and upkeep is a constant battle due to its exposure to the elements .